Limmen/csle/README.md

 ## Installation

-Follow the instructions below to install CSLE.
+Follow the instructions below to install CSLE on a Ubuntu server.

 ### Install from source